Mature Masculine

 The Elements of Collaboration

-True collaboration requires multiple capacities working together:
+True collaboration requires several capacities working together:

 The Alchemy of Groups